 The Chiemgau Alps are located in the Eastern Alps straddling Tirol, Austria and Bavaria, Germany.

+Runners may extend the 100km run to 100 miles by adding a 70km prologue.
+The first loop of the 100 mile course is for the experienced ultrarunner with good orienteering skills and “survival” knowledge.
+You could be on your own the whole night through!
 In those first 70km, the race organization guarantees only limited aid stations with water, limited foods and runner drop bags.
 Check-point and aid station personnel will only be present if runners supply enough volunteers.
-This way additional aid will be available, e.g. hot soup at 50 km and 67 km.
+In this way additional aid will be available, e.g. hot soup at 50km and 67km.
 So bring plenty of crew along!
 Additionally, you can find water springs along the course.

-You may switch between the two distances, of 100 km or 100 miles, but only if there are spaces in the other race.
+You may switch between the two distances, of 100km or 100 miles, but only if there are spaces in the other race.
 With this in mind, do let your support team know what you will need, and where!